tachiyomiorg/website/src/help/faq/README.md

 However, if you're downloading several manga from different sources, the app will start downloading simultaneously from up to 5 different sources.

 #### Why do my downloads sometimes stop midway through?
-Be aware that it could be a network issue on your device or on the site you are trying to download from.
+Be aware that it could be a network issue on your device or on the website you are trying to download from.

 #### Can you make it possible to store manga on both internal storage and external SD-card?
 At the moment, no. You could try using symlinks but that requires having your device rooted.